omicronapps/AndPlugLib/README.md

 - 1.3.0 Updated to AdPlug v2.3.3, improved error handling
 - 1.4.0 Fixed bug in error reporting
 - 1.5.0 Improvements to buffer management and error reporting
+- 1.6.0 Improved lower latency player, support for choice of OPL emulator

 ## License